Christ's Hospital

-Christ's Hospital is a public school (English fee-charging boarding school for pupils aged 11–18) with a royal charter located to the south of Horsham in West Sussex.
-The school was founded in 1552 and received its first royal charter in 1553.
-Since its establishment, Christ's Hospital has been a charity school, with a core aim to offer children from humble backgrounds the chance of a better education.
+Christ's Hospital is a public school (English fee-charging boarding school for pupils aged 11–18) with a royal charter, located to the south of Horsham in West Sussex.

+The school was founded in 1552 and the royal charter granted in 1553 (26 June, 7 Edw.
+VI).
+Since its establishment, Christ's Hospital has been a charity school, with a core aim to offer children from disadvantaged backgrounds the chance of a better education.

 Charitable foundation

 Christ's Hospital is unusual among British independent schools in that the majority of the students receive bursaries.
 This stems from its founding charter as a charitable school.
 School fees are paid on a means-tested basis, with substantial subsidies paid by the school or their benefactors, so that pupils from all walks of life are able to have private education that would otherwise be beyond the means of their parents.

 The trustees of the foundation are the Council of Almoners, chaired by the Treasurer of Christ's Hospital, who govern the foundation according to a Scheme of Administration granted by the Charity Commission.
 The historic Court of Governors survives as a formal institution consisting of over 650 benefactors but its powers have since the 19th century been largely transferred to the smaller Council of Almoners.

-In 2007 Christ's Hospital was formally separated into two related registered charities: Christ's Hospital Foundation and Christ's Hospital School.
+In 2007, Christ's Hospital was formally separated into two related registered charities: Christ's Hospital Foundation and Christ's Hospital School.